 - The Yellow Sunshine at the Centre represent Songs and Prayers.
 The top red figure is a stylized female figure taken from a pre-contact Coast Salish Box drum.

 - The red represents the femine, healing and balance while black supports her thought and speaking processes.
 She carries both colours to ensure the sacred balance of male and female energy and helps to maintain balance with her traditions, ancestors, the Creator and the community.

-Bottom Black Figure is a stylized Male Figure, also taken from a pre-contact Coast Salish Box Drum.
-Black signifies male energy with red across his forehead and mouth to ensure that his thinking and speaking functions carry both male and female entities.
+- The bottom Black Figure is a stylized Male Figure, also taken from a pre-contact Coast Salish Box Drum.
+The black signifies male energy with red across his forehead and mouth to ensure that his thinking and speaking functions carry both male and female entities.
 Both of these colours/sacred energies are applied to ensure that any ritual activities he undertakes is in balance with the ancestors, the creator and his community.